vaginessa/bootboot/aarch64-rpi/README.md

 -------------------

 For boot partition, RPi3 version expects FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).
+The initrd can also be loaded over serial line, running [raspbootcom](https://github.com/bztsrc/bootboot/blob/master/aarch64-rpi/raspbootcom.c) on a remote machine.

 Gzip compression is not recommended as reading from SD card is considerably faster than uncompressing.